-The choice between rigid panel and wired rock wool roll is not nuanced: each format is calibrated for a different geometry.
-The panel fits flat surfaces (partitions, suspended ceilings, dry construction facades); the wired roll adapts to curved surfaces and complex geometries (industrial pipes, boilers, cylindrical tanks).
-This comparison of the two MOLTEXO rock wool products helps you decide which one fits your thermal, acoustic, or passive safety insulation project.
+The choice between rigid board and wired roll of rock wool is no mere nuance: each format is calibrated for a different geometry.
+The board fits flat surfaces (partitions, suspended ceilings, dry-construction façades); the wired roll adapts to curved surfaces and complex geometries (industrial pipes, boilers, cylindrical tanks).
+This comparison of the two MOLTEXO rock wools helps you decide which one fits your thermal, acoustic or passive-safety insulation project.

 🎯 Choose in 10 seconds

-- If you are thermally or acoustically insulating partitions, suspended ceilings, or flat facades in dry construction, residential or commercial: go to Rock Wool Panel
+- If you are thermally or acoustically insulating partitions, suspended ceilings or flat façades in dry construction, residential or commercial: go to Rock wool board

 What to consider before choosing

-Before buying, evaluate these four criteria.
-They define whether the rock wool fulfills its thermal, acoustic, or passive safety insulation function for decades, or if its performance declines over time.
+Before buying, assess these four criteria.
+They determine whether the rock wool fulfills its thermal, acoustic or passive-safety insulation function for decades, or whether it loses performance over time.

-- Type of surface to insulate: flat surfaces in residential or commercial construction (partitions, suspended ceilings, facades with steel framing, drywall) → panel; curved industrial surfaces (large diameter pipes, boilers, ovens, cylindrical tanks, chimneys) → wired roll.
-The geometry of the support defines the format; using a rigid panel on a curved pipe won't fit, and using a roll on a flat partition wastes capacity.
+- Type of surface to insulate: flat surfaces in residential or commercial construction (partitions, suspended ceilings, façades with steel framing, drywall) → board; industrial curved surfaces (large-diameter pipes, boilers, furnaces, cylindrical tanks, chimneys) → wired roll.
+The geometry of the substrate defines the format; using rigid board on a curved pipe does not fit, and using a roll on a flat partition wastes capacity.

-- Main function of the insulation: three functions partially overlap: thermal insulation for comfort in Caribbean climates (both panel and roll comply), acoustic insulation against noise between rooms (panel fits better in partitions), and passive safety against fires (both due to their A1 non-combustible class).
-Define which function is dominant before choosing.
+- Main function of the insulation: three functions partially overlap: thermal insulation for comfort in a Caribbean climate (both board and roll deliver), acoustic insulation against noise between rooms (board fits better in a partition), and passive fire safety (both, thanks to their non-combustible A1 class).
+Define which is the dominant function before choosing.

-- Environmental and mechanical exposure: the panel is confined between two gypsum boards or behind facade cladding, which protects the material from direct moisture and handling.
-The wired roll in industrial works is exposed to steam, condensates, dust, and handling during maintenance, which requires the structural support of the stitched galvanized mesh that prevents detachment.
+- Environmental and mechanical exposure: the board is confined between two plasterboard sheets or behind a façade cladding, which protects the material from direct moisture and handling.
+The wired roll on an industrial site is exposed to steam, condensates, dust and handling during maintenance, which requires the structural support of the stitched galvanized net that prevents detachment.

-- Density and auditable performance: both MOLTEXO formats have a declarable and verifiable density of 100 kg/m³ (6.24 pcf), a distinctive condition compared to generic mineral wools that promise density but deliver lower actual performance.
-Calibrated density is what separates auditable professional insulation from an economical mineral wool that does not perform as declared.
+- Density and auditable performance: both MOLTEXO formats have a declarable and verifiable density of 100 kg/m³ (6.24 pcf), a distinctive condition compared with generic mineral wools that promise density but deliver lower real performance.
+The calibrated density is what separates an auditable professional insulation from an economy mineral wool that does not perform as declared.

-- Verifiable 100 kg/m³ density for superior acoustic insulation
+- Verifiable density of 100 kg/m³ for superior acoustic insulation

 - A1 non-combustible fire resistance (melting point >1000°C)

-- Hydrophobic and vapor permeable (no hidden mold in humid climates)
+- Hydrophobic and vapor-permeable (no hidden mold in a humid climate)

 - Only suitable for flat surfaces (not curved)

-- Handle with gloves and mask due to mineral fiber
+- Handle with gloves and a mask due to mineral fiber

-MOLTEXO semi-rigid volcanic rock wool panel with 100 kg/m³ (6.24 pcf) density, 120×60 cm (47×23 in) format, available in three thicknesses (50, 75, 100 mm; 2, 3, 4 in).
-Designed for filling gypsum board (sheetrock) partition walls and steel framing structures in residential and commercial buildings; insulation over suspended ceilings and false ceilings against tropical rain noise and upper floors; facade linings for thermal insulation in Caribbean climates with high solar incidence; enclosures requiring passive fire safety (machine rooms, emergency exits, firewalls).
+Semi-rigid board of MOLTEXO volcanic rock wool with a density of 100 kg/m³ (6.24 pcf), 120×60 cm (47×23 in) format, available in three thicknesses (50, 75, 100 mm; 2, 3, 4 in).
+Designed for filling plasterboard (sheetrock) dividing partitions and steel-framing structures in residential and commercial settings; insulation above suspended ceilings and soffits against tropical-rain and upper-floor noise; façade linings for thermal insulation in a Caribbean climate with high solar incidence; enclosures requiring passive fire safety (machine rooms, emergency exits, fire-break separators).

 Wired rock wool roll: industrial insulation for curved surfaces

-- Galvanized mesh stitched on one side (structural support)
+- Galvanized net stitched on one face (structural support)

 - Adaptable to cylindrical surfaces and complex geometries